mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 50 - Object Keys/readme.md

     }
 }

+// The ids are no longer needed since they don’t exist in the real world.
-// If we need to expose a School to an external API or a Database.
-Another object (not school) will keep the mapping externalId<->school and so on
+// If you need to expose a School to an external API or a database,
+// another object (not school)
+// will keep the mapping externalId<->school and so on

 ```